dingkimberly/memory-game/README.md

 ## Running the game

 Download memory.py and run "./memory.py" from its location.
+If there's a permissions error, do "chmod +x memory.py" first.

 You can use "python memory.py" as well.

 ## Rules